robertjdoig/telement/Matthew_Duddington_Report.md

 ## Production Overview

 ### Communication
-The team was keep to simulate, as far as practical, a working example of a industry small-team production approach.
-We held extensive design and planning meetings throughout early stages of the project (see sample whiteboard photos below) and then followed up on these with a mixture of in studio working days and remote conference calls / screen share programming and design sessions via Google Hangouts (hangouts.google.com).
+The team aimed to simulate, as far as practical, a working example of a industry style, small-team production approach.
+We held extensive design and planning meetings throughout early stages of the project (see sample whiteboard photos below) and then followed up on these with a mixture of in-studio working days and remote conference calls / screen share, programming and design sessions via Google Hangouts (hangouts.google.com).

 *White board designs Nov 2016*
 ![alt text](https://github.com/robertjdoig/telement/blob/master/blueprint_screenshots/whiteboards/2016_11_11_B.jpg "White board designs Nov 2016")